Maverick: I feel the need... Maverick and Goose: ...the need for speed!

 So as not to give the wrong idea, he only does it twice, each time to a different opponent which is why it is listed above as a Chekhov's Skill.

 Drill Sergeant Nasty: Averted by the instructors at Top Gun; while they may be stern taskmasters at times, they never raise their voices very much and really have their students' best interests in mind.

 The Dreaded: Viper.
 Oh, sure, he might just be an instructor, but even his presence on the field is enough to give the trainees pause.

-Due to the Dead: As Goose's ashes are scattered at sea at the end of the film, Maverick throws his dearly departed friend's dog tags into the sea.
+Due to the Dead: Maverick throws his dearly departed friend's dog tags into the sea after winning the dogfight.

 Faceless Goons: With visors and masks, everyone is technically faceless in the fighting scenes, but the U.S. pilots wear coloured helmets with their names on them and rarely use their visors, while the enemy pilots just have black always-visored helmets with a red star on.